 - Vertical: Digging a vertical ground source heat pump borehole is an alternative choice if land is limited, however it is also more expensive.
 Vertical boreholes cost may range between £8,000 and £10,000 depending on the size of heated area.

 - Heat pump: The heat pump and installation may cost typically between £15,000 and 20,000 depending on the size, capacity and lifespan.

 As startling as it sounds, a ground source heat pump is cost-effective among other heating alternatives.
 It is one of the most effect low carbon heating solutions for a home, as the temperature of the soil is constant all year round, meaning your GSHP will not need to work harder in the winter months to run efficiently.

 It is also important to note whether GSHPs are eligible for grants to help support your investment, and this will significantly decrease your running costs.

-There are many grant schemes available in the United Kingdom and it is advised to research on the incentives depending on which system are we considering to implement in our garden.
+There are many grant schemes available in the United Kingdom, to reduce ground and air source heat pump costs, and it is advised to research on the incentives depending on which system are we considering implementing in our garden.